-For full survey results available in a white paper authored by Michael Osterman, President of Osterman Research, visit the Egress website here.
+The full survey results are available in a white paper on CCPA authored by Michael Osterman, President of Osterman Research.

 Egress takes a people-centric approach to data security – helping users receive, manage and share sensitive data securely to meet compliance requirements and drive business productivity.
 Using machine learning, Egress ensures information is protected relative to the risk of a data breach and reduces user friction to ensure smooth adoption.

 Trusted by enterprise organizations and governments around the globe, Egress’ award-winning platform provides email encryption, secure file transfer and online collaboration services, as well as risk management, accidental send prevention, and compliance auditing and reporting.

 Egress is headquartered in London, with regional offices in the UK, the US, Canada and the Netherlands.